intel/intel-xpu-backend-for-triton/scripts/compare-ci-runs/README.md

 While some options are used to control the execution mode of the script as described below, some options are common to all modes of execution:

-* `-p`/`--path`: Per default, the script would store all intermediate data and output in the current directory.
+* `-p`/`--path`: The output path, `DIR`.
+Per default, the script would store all intermediate data and output in the current directory.
 With this option, users can select a different location to store data and output.
 For the remainder of this README, the path where data is stored will be referred to as `DIR`.
-* `--no-plot`: Per default, the script will also visualize the output in a plot.
+* `--no-plot`: Disable plotting.
+Per default, the script will also visualize the output in a plot.
 With this option, you can deactive plotting, which also means the corresponding prerequisite Python packages (see above) do not need to be installed.

 ### Full Mode